VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ### DEM Display and HILLSHADE
 A topographic map of Huayuri archaeological site (Peru).
 The elevation model was built from points taken directly in the field with a Total Station.
-“Lines” illustrating walls were created by digitising an Ortho-mosaic (architecture) into ArcGIS.
+“Lines” illustrating walls were created by digitising an Ortho-mosaic (see next image) into ArcGIS.
 The display of the topography is achieved using two superimposed layers.
 The top layer is the original DEM with transparency ca. 40%, and the bottom one is a DEM processed using the HILLSHADE tool.

 ![image alt](images/HUAY_ARCH_SURFACE_for_neighb11_mod.jpg?raw=true)